h4k4s4m/IMDB_Player/readme.md

 # IMDB Watch Button Extension

 A Chrome extension that enhances IMDB with a "Watch Now" button for instant streaming of movies and TV shows.
+It's a simple and lightweight tool that integrates with The Movie Database (TMDB) API to provide a seamless viewing experience.

 ## Features